freizl/js-vd/README.md

 then open the result html

+- See the result page generated for expressjs project at `examples/express.html`

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).